SonuBardai/ai_medical_scribe/README.md

 - Async operations
   - Render transcript in the UI while text extraction is going on - Improves UI
   - Polling for status updates - Improves UI
-- Use nova-2-medical for transcription for better performance with medical data
+- Use `nova-2-medical` for transcription for better performance with medical data
 -

 # Edgecases covered
 1. How would you create a mapping between each line in the final SOAP note and the excerpts from the transcript from which it was inferred?
 (So that a physician could hover over that line and see where it came from, as they review the note for accuracy before they sign it)
+-

 2. Design a feedback loop that improves accuracy over time based on clinician edits
+-

 3. How would you handle medical conversations with multiple speakers (provider, patient, nurse, family member)?

-   -
+- How I've handled this edge-case in my app
+   - Deepgram has a parameter `diarize` that can be passed as `true` to automatically get speaker details with each word
+   - From my testing it might show more speakers sometimes and also incorrectly label speakers some times.
+So I have included speaker mapping functionality in the UI.
+It lets clinicians label speakers with the sentences extracted from the transcript
+   - I'm storing these mappings with the transcription in the DB
+   - With enough data, we can train a model and fine tune it to automatically map speakers for future transcriptions

 4. How would your system manage poor audio quality or strong accents?
+- How I've handled this edge-case in my app
+   - I'm using an external API Deepgram, which is good at handling audio quality and accents.
+   - Also, using the `nova-2-medical` model for transcription prevents mis-interpreting medical jargons said in different accents